wavesjs/waves-lfo/README.md

 ### Import the library

-To use the library in browser or in node, import the corresponding entry point to be able to use platform specific sources and sinks.
+To use the library in browser or in node, import the corresponding entry point.
+These different access allow to use sources and sinks specific to the platform:

 ```js
 // in browser